Virtual-Coffee/virtualcoffee.io/src/member-resources/guide-for-prospective-members.md

 ### What will I get when I join Virtual Coffee? {.mt-3 .mb-4}

-You can participate in our [events](/events), get support and help as you need, mentorship, and most of all, FRIENDSHIPS!
+You can participate in our [events](/events), have access to our slack, get support and help as you need, mentorship, and most of all, FRIENDSHIPS!
 Feel free to take a glimpse of [what’s going on in Virtual Coffee](/member-resources/guide-to-vc/#what-to-expect-in-virtual-coffee) to get some more insights.

 ---

 ### Is there any membership fee? {.mt-3 .mb-4}

 None, *nada*!
-You don’t need to pay memberships or anything to join Virtual Coffee.
+You don’t need to pay memberships to join Virtual Coffee.
-Our members volunteer their time and support for Virtual Coffee to run.
+Our members volunteer their time and support for Virtual Coffee.
-[Sponsorships](https://github.com/sponsors/Virtual-Coffee) helps us to continue serving the Virtual Coffee community, and to support all of the things you see on this website!
+[Sponsorships](https://github.com/sponsors/Virtual-Coffee) helps us to continue serving the Virtual Coffee community and to support all of the things you see on this website!

 {% endtextContainer %}